Make a donation in memory of a loved one.

 The Peter Nelson Leukaemia Research Fellowship Fund was established by Marjorie Jackson-Nelson—the Lithgow Flash and former Governor of South Australia—in memory of her husband, Australian Olympic cyclist, Peter Nelson who passed away from leukaemia.

-Over 46 years of progress
+Nearly 50 years of progress

 The Fund was established to support researchers, in an accredited research department, to undertake research into leukaemia, with the goal of finding a cure for this type of cancer.

-Former recipient of the Peter Nelson Leukaemia Research Fellowship
+Current recipient of the Peter Nelson Leukaemia Research Fellowship

-Researchers like Dr Eadie are the key to unlocking a future free from leukaemia and continuing to increase survival rates for generations to come.
+Researchers like Dr Homan are the key to unlocking a future free from leukaemia and continuing to increase survival rates for generations to come.
 That’s why it’s so important that we keep momentum going by funding more leukaemia researchers as they work towards the next cancer breakthrough.

-What is T-ALL?
+What is acute myeloid leukaemia?

-A message from Dr Eadie:
+A message from Dr Homan:

 How your support will help this year